 - Using telehealth consultations as a replacement, or in addition to, routine visits

-If I get symptoms of Covid-19 and am pregnant or recently had my baby what do I do?
+If I get symptoms of COVID-19 and am pregnant or recently had my baby what do I do?

 If you have any of these symptoms, or are required to self-isolate, or are diagnosed with COVID-19, you should notify your healthcare provider to reschedule or delay your appointment.
-This will enable you to continue to receive antenatal or postnatal care and reduce the risk to other pregnant patients or health workers.
+This will help you to continue to receive antenatal or postnatal care and reduce the risk to other pregnant patients or health workers.

 The staff of the Illawarra Shoalhaven Local Health District understand that everyone is very concerned at this time, perhaps more so when you are expecting or have just had a baby.